sigstore/cosign/README.md

 * [CUE](https://cuelang.org) is an open-source data validation language and inference engine with its roots in logic programming.

-* [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) was inspired by Datalog, which is a well understood, decades old query language.
-Rego extends Datalog to support structured document models such as JSON.
+* [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/) was inspired by Datalog, and supports structured document models such as JSON.

 > If you want to learn more about the development of this feature, you can reach out to it from [here](https://github.com/sigstore/cosign/pull/641).